bernie-g/geckolib-docs/docs/documentation/Miscellaneous-Features.md

 ## Overriding Looping
 There are three places you can change this setting.
 Listed in priority of highest to lowest:
 1. `AnimationController#loopByDefault`
-2. `animatinoBuilder.addAnimation("animation", true)` where true represents that the animation should loop
+2. `animationBuilder.addAnimation("animation", true)` where true represents that the animation should loop
 3. `"loop" = true` in the animation json file.
 This can be configured in blockbench by right clicking your animation and selecting loop.

 This image explains how GeckoLib determines if an animation should loop.